 Lemon Honey Glazed Salmon

-First, make sure you have a large enough pan to accommodate the salmon fillets.
-Like I mentioned above, I used my 12 inch cast iron skillet to cook this salmon.
+Make sure you have a large enough pan to accommodate the salmon fillets.
+Like I mentioned above, I used my 12-inch cast iron skillet to cook this lemon honey glazed salmon.

 Remove the salmon fillets from the refrigerator prior to cooking.
 You don’t want to place a super cold fillet on a piping hot pan.
 If you do this, the cold salmon is more likely to seize up and cook unevenly.